utwente-db/QuestionMark/MANUAL.md

 ## 1 - Prepare the dataset
-- _In case no dataset has been prepared yet, go to [prob-matcher](https://gitlab.utwente.nl/s1981951/prob-matcher) and follow the manual to prepare the dataset that is to be used for this benchmark._
+- _In case no dataset has been prepared yet, go to [QuestionMark: The Dataset Generator](https://gitlab.utwente.nl/s1981951/prob-matcher) and follow the manual to prepare the dataset that is to be used for this benchmark._

 ## 2 - Prepare the benchmark